SwiftSeal/resistify/README.md

 The NLR pipeline is largely the same, but has recieved multiple performance improvements which should allow it to utilise more threads simultaneously and significantly reduce memory usage.
 As a result of these changes, the `--threads` mode has now been removed which was a bit of a lie anyway, as numpy would use them all regardless.
-The `--ultra` setting has been replaced with `--retain`, which particularly benefits from these changes as previously its memory usage could be very high!
+The `--ultra` setting has been renamed as `--retain`.

 The PRR pipeline is new to `Resistify` and is currently in development.
 It uses a re-implementation of [TMbed](https://github.com/BernhoferM/TMbed) to predict transmembrane domains, from which it will identify and classify RLP/RLKs according to a [recently described classification system](https://doi.org/10.1016/j.molp.2024.02.014).
-Feel free to give it a try and I'm happy to take on suggestions!
+Feel free to give it a try and offer suggestions!
 Due to other commitments I can't currently benchmark this properly and make no guarantees to its accuracy.

-Both the CoCoNat and TMbed predictor can make use of GPUs, which I recommend for their improved performance.
-I expect the addition of GPU-capabilities to add a bunch of *exciting* new errors, so please raise an issue if anything goes wrong.

 ## Installation

-Resistify is available on [Conda](https://anaconda.org/bioconda/resistify):
+`Resistify` is available on [Conda](https://anaconda.org/bioconda/resistify):

 `conda install -c bioconda resistify`